Oichkatzelesfrettschen/lites/docs/MODERNIZATION.md

 # Modernization Status

-The `src-lites-1.1-2025` tree contains ongoing work to bring the original Lites sources forward.
+The `xlites` project contains ongoing work to bring the original Lites 1.1 U3 sources forward.
 This document summarises what has already been completed and what is still planned.

 ## Completed tasks